cedar-technologies/skpcrm/README.md

   integration) config for automated testing.
 * `bandit.yml` - bandit configuration for codacy code review
 * `CODE_OF_CONDUCT.md` - LDTS CRM API Development Code of Conduct.
+* `config.py` - Configuration file of the LDTS CRM Restful api.
 * `CONTRIBUTING.md` - LDTS CRM API contributing guidelines.
+* `docker-compose.yml` - Docker compose definition, integrates with postgres sql.
+* `docker-startup.sh` - Script to start the application on docker.
-* `config.py` - Configuration file of the LDTS CRM Restful api.
+* `Dockerfile` - LDTS CRM Dockerfile.
 * `LICENSE` - Apache License, i.e. you are free to do whatever is needed with the given code with no limits.
 * `local_config.py.template` - Example of local configuration, create a local_config.py to set your application